Woman arrested after deadly shooting on Monument Street in Jackson

 JACKSON, Miss.
 (WJTV) – A Jackson woman was arrested on Monday for the murder of 42-year-old Corey Dixon.

-On Sunday, February 27, Jackson police responded to 110 Monument Street regarding a shooting with intent.
+On Sunday, February 27, Jackson police responded to 110 Monument Street after receiving a call about the shooting.

-Numerous witness on scene said that the suspect, Stanisha Williams, was riding in a blue in color SUV, with another unknown black male and female in the vehicle.
-Dixon and Williams then got into an altercation.
-According to investigators, Williams was identified as the shooter.
+Witnesses said the suspect, Stanisha Williams, was riding in a blue in color SUV, with another man and woman in the vehicle.
+Dixon and Williams then got into a fight before the shooting happened.

-Dixon was transported to UMMC Hospital and rushed into surgery, listed in critical condition with life threatening injuries.
-He succumbed to his injuries at the UMMC hospital on Monday.
+Dixon was taken to the University of Mississippi Medical Center (UMMC) and rushed into surgery.
+He died from his injuries on Monday.

 Williams has been booked in the City Holding Facility.